ahrefs/ocannl/README.md

 On the critical path for the next major release v0.4:

+* Restore signs of life for the Cuda backend.
 * Mixed-precision computations: working and convenient.
-* Restore signs of life for the Cuda backend.

 ### Releases

 For more details, see [CHANGES](CHANGES.md).

 * **v0.3 shape inference, jitted routines**: a major rewrite of the whole project.
+  * **v0.3.3**: continuous integration and opam release.
   * **v0.3.2**: new shape inference feature: tracking leftmost axes -- complete inference for splicing, ellipsis-in-the-middle allowed in einsum notation.
   * **v0.3.1**: sanitizing code inclusion (rootness checks).
   * **v0.3.0**: declarative shape inference; replaced the session interface with a "jitted code routines" API.
 Cuda defunct.